douglasspeck/douglasspeck/README.md

 ## Who am I?

-I am a brazilian teenager, graduated from High School and studying to become a **polymath**.
-I am **passionate** about mathematics and educational processes.
+I am a brazilian young adult, studying Math Education and incoming **polymath**.
+I am **passionate** about (web-) design and digital interfaces in educational processes.

-Furthermore, I really enjoy ```web design and programming```, which is my main hobby and I have been developing within my projects.
+Furthermore, I really enjoy ```web design and programming``` at all, which is my main hobby and I have been developing within my projects.